0.0

-Where does clothing go after you’re done with it?
+Where does clothing go when you’re done with it?

 A lot of it ends up in Kantamanto Market, one of the largest secondhand clothing markets in the world where over 30,000 vendors attempt to sell the ~15,000,000 garments that pass through it every week.